 So WBs had to be a 1982 product.
 The white boxes were done right.
 Sturdy construction, foam inserts top and bottom, individual art.
 That was after we knew we had a winner (such as it was) in the Dungeon Dwellers fantasy figures, and were willing to invest more.
-Interestingly, the Dungeon Dwellers name is very small in plain type on the boxes – don’t know if that was to avoid offending TSR after we lost the licensing for Advanced D&D, or if we tried to de-emphasize the name because the line was fading (?), or if I just got tired of it, or forgot to put it on and added it as an afterthought.
-The old creepy DD art and style did clash with the new Heritage “White Boxes” style on Dwarfstar and Swordbearer, which I wanted to make the new Heritage corporate style.
-Bright to attract the customer’s eye, very clean for an upmarket look, very legible in terms of type and individual product ID.
-One disadvantage of the DD art is that it was dark and didn’t jump off the shelf to the customer’s eye.
+Interestingly, the Dungeon Dwellers name is very small in plain type on the boxes - don't know if that was to avoid offending TSR after we lost the licensing for Advanced D&D, or if we tried to de-emphasize the name because the line was fading (?), or if I just got tired of it, or forgot to put it on and added it as an afterthought.
+The old creepy DD art and style clashed with the new Heritage "White Boxes" style on Dwarfstar and Swordbearer, which I wanted to make the new Heritage corporate style.
+Bright to attract the customer's eye, very clean for an upmarket look, very legible in type and individual product ID.
+One disadvantage of the DD art is that it was dark and didn't jump off the shelf to the customer's eye.

 What was the time frame for production of the Paint n Plays?

 Late 1979 to (my guess) the bitter end.
-Late ’82, the first few weeks of ’83, don’t recall exactly.
+Late '82, the first few weeks of '83, I don't recall exactly.
 Probably have the last bounced paychecks somewhere.

 How / why was David Wenzel chosen to do the Artwork for the White Box sets?